kubernetes/enhancements/keps/sig-node/20200310-ensure-secret-pulled-images.md

 ### Risks and Mitigations

-With the default being false, devops engineers may not know to set the flag to true in new/old pod specs that are using secrets for pull authentication with registries.
+With the default being false, devops engineers may not know to set the flag to true.

-A mitigation would be an admission plugin to inject `ensureSecretPulledImages.`
+A mitigation would be a warning message or we could choose to make the default true.

-Images authentications with a registry may expire.
+Image authentications with a registry may expire.
 To mitigate expirations a a timeout could be used to force re-authentication.
+The timeout could be a container runtime feature or a `kubelet` feature.

 ## Design Details